Kansas vs Arkansas Players to Watch - Second Round

 Kansas Players to Watch

-Dajuan Harris is tops on the Jayhawks at 6.3 assists per contest, while also posting 2.5 rebounds and 8.8 points.
-He is seventh in the nation in assists.
+Dajuan Harris averages a team-leading 6.3 assists per game.
+He is also averaging 8.8 points and 2.5 rebounds, shooting 46.8% from the field.

-KJ Adams is averaging 10.5 points, 2 assists and 4.4 rebounds per game.
+KJ Adams puts up 10.5 points, 4.4 rebounds and 2 assists per game.
+Defensively, he posts 0.7 steals and 0.8 blocked shots.

 Arkansas Players to Watch

-Council is the Razorbacks' top scorer (16 points per game) and assist man (2.2), and posts 3.6 rebounds.

-Davonte Davis is putting up 10.7 points, 4.3 rebounds and 2.6 assists per game, making 41.7% of his shots from the field and 34.9% from beyond the arc, with 1.4 triples per contest.

-Makhi Mitchell is the Razorbacks' top rebounder (5.6 per game), and he averages 7.2 points and 1.1 assists.
+Makhi Mitchell tops the Razorbacks in rebounding (5.6 per game), and averages 7.2 points and 1.1 assists.
+He also puts up 0.8 steals and 1.4 blocked shots.

-Jordan Walsh gets the Razorbacks 7.1 points, 4.1 rebounds and 1 assists per game.
-He also averages 1.1 steals and 0.5 blocked shots.

 Kansas Top Performers (Last 10 Games)